iainbrighton/PScribo/README.md

 feel free to add an [issue](https://github.com/iainbrighton/PScribo/issues) or place a comment at the project home page.

-##### Installation
+## Installation

 * Automatic (via PowerShell Gallery:
   * Run 'Install-Module PScribo'.
   * Run 'Import-Module PScribo'.
 * Manual:
   * Download and unblock the latest .zip file.
   * Extract the .zip into your $PSModulePath, e.g. ~\Documents\WindowsPowerShell\Modules\.
   * Ensure the extracted folder is named 'PScribo'.
   * Run 'Import-Module PScribo'.

 For an introduction to the PScribo framework, you can view the presentation given at the [PowerShell Summit Europe 2015](https://www.youtube.com/watch?v=pNIC70bjBZE).

+## Versions

+## Unreleased

+* Adds Core PowerShell support